Vasav-Y/reddit_gallery/README.md

 ### r/pics subreddit

-* This is made using html, css and the react library of javascript
+* This is made using HTML, CSS and the React library of JavaScript

 * This app shows the articles along with their respectives images from the _**r/pics subreddit of the Reddit**_